Keeping our Sanity Requires Discernment

 "Amassing details about the Illuminati or corruption isn't going to save us.
 We can foil the Satanists by having a moment-to-moment relationship with God.
-They hate that.
+They want your soul.
 Nothing would infuriate them more than a massive worldwide religious revival."

 We are becoming more "externalized" than ever.
 What does that mean?